 I know it’s been some time but I’m back today with something short, simple, and sweet!
 As crazy as the world may be, this year and even 2020, I have experienced the most transformative moments of my life and I’m filled with so much gratitude.
 I’ve also read and reread four books (“The Alchemist”, “The Mastery of Love”, “The Power of Your Subconscious Mind”, and “Atomic Habits”) that have expanded my thinking and truly made me look at life differently.
 I also started therapy a few months ago and It’s been such a beautiful experience.
 I’m constantly unlearning the things I thought I had to do or who I had to be in order to get where I wanted in life.
 And to be honest, life still has no problem testing me, trying to kick my ass sometimes.
 I get tired.
 I get creative blocks.
-I have anxiety.
 I always prevail though but still.
 While I took some time to myself and examined my relationships with the work I do, social media, and myself, I noticed four things that really stuck out.
 These four reminders are helpful to me and hopefully, you can carry them with you through this beautiful thing we call life.

 - Working nonstop and team “no sleep” does not equal success.
 Go rest.
 When your body is speaking to you, please listen.